Tribulus terrestris: Biological

 Two weevils, Microlarinus lareynii and M. lypriformis, native to India, France, and Italy, were introduced into the United States as biocontrol agents in 1961.
 Both species of weevils are available for purchase from biological suppliers, but purchase and release is not often recommended because weevils collected from other areas may not survive at the purchaser's location.

 Microlarinus lareynii is a seed weevil that deposits its eggs in the young burr or flower bud.
 The larvae feed on and destroy the seeds before they pupate, emerge, disperse, and start the cycle over again.
 Its life cycle time is 19 to 24 days.
 Microlarinus lypriformis is a stem weevil that has a similar life cycle, excepting the location of the eggs, which includes the undersides of stems, branches, and the root crown.
 The larvae tunnel in the pith where they feed and pupate.
 Adults of both species overwinter in plant debris.
 Although the stem weevil is slightly more effective than the seed weevil when each is used alone, the weevils are most effective if used together and the T. terrestris plant is moisture-stressed.

 Toxicity

 Toxic compounds in the plant are known to cause liver damage when ingested at harmful dosages.
-When ingested, phylloerythrin accumulates in the blood as a byproduct of chlorophyl degradation; however, adverse reactions have not been confirmed in humans.
+When ingested, phylloerythrin accumulates in the blood as a byproduct of chlorophyll degradation; however, adverse reactions have not been confirmed in humans.
 In sheep, consumption of T. terrestris causes tribulosis, also known as 'geeldikkop', which is a type of photodermatitis.
-Two alkaloids that seem to cause limb paresis (staggers) in sheep that eat Tribulus terrestris are the beta-carboline alkaloids harman (harmane) and norharman (norharmane).
+Two alkaloids that seem to cause limb paresis (staggers) in sheep that eat T. terrestris are the beta-carboline alkaloids harman (harmane) and norharman (norharmane).
 The alkaloid content of dried foliage is about 44 mg/kg.